datalogics-bhaugen/CSharp-WPF-Example/README.md

 How to do text-to-text translation.
 How to do text to text-to-speech of a translation.

+The Project was created with Visual Studio 2015.

 You will need to get an account at: https://signup.live.com/signup?uaid=63ca3ac5638d49b980aa81e3c39126f6&lic=1

 You will need to sign up for Microsoft Azure Marketplace at: https://datamarket.azure.com/home/